The general Arason-Pfister Hauptsatz: Summary on Special Groups, Hyperfields and Superfields

 \begin{ex} $ $ \begin{enumerate}[a -] \item Suppose that $(G,\cdot,1)$ is a group.
 Defining $a \ast b = \{a \cdot b\}$ and $r(g)=g^{-1}$, we have that $(G,\ast,r,1)$ is a multigroup.
 In this way, every ring, domain and field is a multiring, multidomain and multifield, respectively.

 \item Let $K=\{0,1\}$ with the usual product and the sum defined by relations $x+0=0+x=x$, $x\in K$ and $1+1=\{0,1\}$.
-This is a multifield called Krasner's multifield \cite{jun2015algebraic}.
-The prime ideals of a commutative ring (its Zariski spectrum) are classified by equivalence classes of morphisms into algebraically closed fields, but they can be {\em uniformly classified} by a multiring morphism into the multifield $K$.
+This is a hyperfield called Krasner's hyperfield \cite{jun2015algebraic}.
+The prime ideals of a commutative ring (its Zariski spectrum) are classified by equivalence classes of morphisms into algebraically closed fields, but they can be {\em uniformly classified} by a multiring morphism into the hyperfield $K$.